 Said that I was going to declutter at least 700 items from my house this year.
 I think I have probably done that already.
 But as you can see from my attic photo, I still have a long, long way to go.
 However, I do also concede that decluttering is an ongoing process.
 I will not finish clearing this year even if I wanted do.
 But I know that I am decluttering the zero waste way.

+I do think that we need to try and go zero waste right now.
 Do you think you could declutter whilst keeping as zero waste as possible?
 I would love to hear if you have any tips or ideas for things that you have done.
 Get in touch by commenting below, or finding me on social media.